forforeach/servuex/README.md

 # Servuex

-_Easier way to work with Vuex stores_
+_The more intuitive way to work with Vuex stores_

 _____